tonkapark/spree-wordsmith/README.markdown

 All authors for the blog should be given a display name in the admin/users edit form.
 A new display_name field is added to the spree users table.

+Edit preferences in wordsmith_extension.rb

+script/server

 Posts
 -------

 New Posts can be created in the admin section http://localhost:3000/admin/posts

-Posts can be given unique permalinks once they have been initially created.
+Posts have unique permalinks created for all new post entries.
+The permalink can be modified after initial save.

 By default the excerpt will be created with the first 50 characters of the body.